Internal

 - Biography & Major Works

-Park had been a reporter and this experience tuned him to the importance of urban problems & the need to go to the field to collect data through personal observation
+Park had been a reporter & this experience tuned him to the importance of urban problems & the need to go to the field to collect data through personal observation

 Park studied in Europe under Georg Simmel & was important for bringing those ideas to the Chicago School